Stent Graft Testing and Vascular Prosthesis Testing

 Water Permeability

-Determination of the rate of flow of water through a given area of the sample or the entire prosthesis under a given hydrostatic pressure.
+Determination of the rate of flow of water through a given area of the sample segment or the entire prosthesis under a given hydrostatic pressure.

 Learn more